Skip to main content

 • Project Abstract

-[NOTE: ANY student doing a Human Subjects project must complete the Human Participant Forms regardless of the grade level AND MUST receive prior approval to conduct the project.
-All elementary and middle school projects using human participants are expected to have a review and approval of a school level administrator and/or the school nurse (signature on form).
+1. In the “Manage Uploads” Tab, students will upload all required forms as PDF files [NOTE: ANY student doing a Human Subjects project must complete the Human Participant Forms regardless of the grade level AND MUST receive prior approval to conduct the project.
+All elementary and middle school projects using human participants are expected to have a review and approval of a school level administrator and/or the school nurse (signature on form).]

-• Those in grades 4 through 8 will compete in the Junior Division and thus must complete and submit the (1) Junior Division Form at a minimum.
+• Those in grades 4 through 8 will compete in the Junior Division and thus must complete and submit the (1) Form 1 – Checklist for Adult Sponsor, (2), Form 1A – Student Checklist page 1 only and (3) Form 1B – Approval Form at a minimum.
 [NOTE: Most middle schools do not qualify under BSL-1 rules for approval and thus are not permitted.]

 [NOTE: Some projects may need SRC signature before experimentation begins.]